GregRos/preszr/README.md

 ## Features

-🔗 Preserves **all** references!

-✨ Preserves prototypes!
+🔗 Preserves references and prototypes!

-🐐 Encodes *almost all* primitives and built-in object types!
+🐐 Encodes all primitives and built-in object types!*

 🐤 Space-efficient format!

 🛠️ Easily modifiable to support custom objects!

-🔢 Compatible with arbitrary serializers!

 🕵️ Many error cases and descriptive messages that make for better debugging!

-:sweat_smile: Pain-painstakingly unit-tested for many, many possible inputs.
+:sweat_smile: Pain-painstakingly unit-tested for many possible inputs!

 ## Non-features